 I had no idea how to choose a dog, really.
-I wanted to adopt pretty much every single dog listed for adoption, it was just as tough.
+I wanted to adopt pretty much every single dog listed for adoption on TradeMe, and once at the SPCA, it was just as tough.
 Heartbreaking, really (I may have gotten a bit teary.)
 Especially the older ones.
-What you need is a helper, a helper in the form of a vacuum for pet hair on couch made specifically for removing dog hair from your couch and other surfaces in your home.
-Here are a handful of our top picks.

-This little lass was just over a year old was available at Buy a puppy in brisbane and had been awaiting adoption for many months.
+This little lass was just over a year old and had been awaiting adoption for many months.
 Her previous family lived in government housing and couldn’t keep her.

 She’s super affectionate, very alert and aware.
 She has to sniff ABSOLUTELY EVERYTHING and find out what you’re up to.